 Hi again!
 This is Alan (contact 1, contact 2).
 Presented and reviewed here is a new watch from TIMEX Japan, another collaboration with Engineered Garments and BEAMS BOY.
-This is the fourth in this triple-collaboration series of watches based on the 2015 "Original Camper" case, and "modified" Camper dial design, This version has a black resin (plastic) case and an acrylic crystal.
+This is the fourth in this triple-collaboration series of watches, based on the 2015 "Original Camper" base model case, and a "modified" dial design, This version has a black resin (plastic) case and an acrylic crystal.
 The first two in this series also had resin cases.
 Green/olive, (March 25, 2016) followed by navy blue (April 28, 2016).
 The third 3x collaboration was in stainless steel, which became available January 29th, 2018* The fourth, this black resin case watch became available March 23, 2018.
 None of these have been not sold formally through Timex Japan, but were available exclusively through Beams, and Engineered Garments, retailing at for ¥10,800, including tax for the resin case, and ¥21,600 for the steel case.

 As with some of my other reviews, I will try to be complete, but my order of presentation of details may not always seem straightforward or highly ordered!